 Dive into the world of an angel and hear from them on real-life investment problems that an angel may face in their journey of angel investing!
-Stories of an Angel is a new content series where seasoned angel investors share their stories and experiences on angel investing.
+Stories of an Investor is a new content series where seasoned angel investors share their stories and experiences on angel investing.

-In the first session of Stories of an Angel, we caught up with Angel Investor and Partner at Endeavor Ventures, Sam Gibb.
+In the first session of Stories of an Investor, we caught up with Angel Investor and Partner at Endeavor Ventures, Sam Gibb.
 As a seasoned angel investor, Sam shared with us how building a good relationship with founders can lead to making better investment decisions.
 Read on to find out more!

 Hello Sam, Thank you for joining us!
 Let us start with a little bit of background about you.
 You started your professional career in the finance industry focusing on public markets in New Zealand.
 Why and how did you make your way into the angel investing scene in Singapore and venture?